 – by Wes Colton, Introvert Unbound

-Cold-approach pickup is one of the best ways for an introvert to improve his social skills.
+Cold-approaching women is one of the best ways for an introvert to improve his social skills.

 Meeting high volumes of women in social settings is an effective way to get dates and even find a long-term partner.
-Yet the benefits of pickup extend beyond just getting laid, including honing your conversation skills, enhancing your assertiveness, and improving your self-confidence.
+Yet the benefits of cold-approach extend beyond just getting laid, including honing your conversation skills, enhancing your assertiveness, and improving your self-confidence.

-But there’s a dark side to pickup.
+But there’s a dark side to cold-approach.
 And I’m not just talking about the tendency to sexually objectify women, the very real risks of sex addiction, and an increasing difficulty in forming stable relationships.

-If you’re not careful, pickup can start to warp your personality, where every part of your being is so focused on what might get a girl to come home with you from a bar, that you start having trouble functioning in other social spheres.
+If you’re not careful, cold-approach can start to warp your personality, where every part of your being is so focused on what might get a girl to come home with you from a bar, that you start having trouble functioning in other social spheres.

 We’ve all seen the guy who’s basically a walking parody of a “pickup artist,” clearly pretending to be someone he’s not with his cringey lines and gimmicky moves.